mc2-project/secure-xgboost/README.md

 ```

 ## Documentation
-For additional tutorials and more details on build parameters and usage, please refer to the [documentation](https://mc2-project.github.io/secure-xgboost/).
+For more background on enclaves and data-obliviousness, additional tutorials, and more details on build parameters and usage, please refer to the [documentation](https://mc2-project.github.io/secure-xgboost/).

 ## Additional Resources
 * [CCS PPMLP Paper](https://arxiv.org/pdf/2010.02524.pdf)